 Am I required to participate in the meal plan?

-All GW undergraduate students who live in GW residence halls are required to participate in the meal plan, with varying minimums based on class year.
+All GW undergraduate students who live in GW residence halls are required to participate in the meal plan.
+Plans are determined based off the availability of a kitchen in a student’s residence hall.

 How do I find where to eat?